By Holistic Health Therapies 2022

-Skillful manipulation of the muscles can help ease muscle tension, elongate fascia and sooth tissue.
+Skillful manipulation of the muscles can help ease muscle tension, elongate fascia, and soothe tissue.

-Massage can have a soothing effect on the skin, nerve endings and can aid in reducing some forms of nerve pain or nerve impingement.
+Massage can have a soothing effect on the skin and nerve endings and can aid in reducing pain and some forms of nerve pain or nerve impingement.

-Studies have shown that Massage Therapy can have a positive effect on decreasing levels of cortisol and increasing levels of serotonin and dopamine, hormones that affect stress, sleep and mood.
+Studies have shown that Massage Therapy can positively affect decreasing levels of cortisol and increases levels of serotonin and dopamine, hormones that affect stress, sleep, and mood.

-Additionally, massage can activate the parasympathetic nervous system, the part on the autonomic nervous system that invokes the relaxation response.
+Additionally, Massage can activate the parasympathetic nervous system, the part of the autonomic nervous system that invokes the relaxation response.

 Massage Therapy Can Reduce Muscle Tightness and Can Improve Joint Function

-Massage Therapy Can Reduces Muscle Soreness and Speed Injury Recovery
+Massage Therapy Can Reduce Muscle Soreness and Speed Injury Recovery

-When injury is present there is damage to tissue; swelling and soreness may be present, nerves may be impinged.
+When injury is present, tissue damage may occur; swelling and soreness may be present, and nerves may be impinged.

-Therapeutic Massage can aid in injury recovery by both helping to nourish tissue while increasing blood flow to affected or surrounding areas.
+Therapeutic Massage can aid in injury recovery by helping nourish tissue while increasing blood flow to affected or surrounding areas.

-Massage can also help evacuate waste fluids through a lymphatic type massage which can reduce lymph related swelling (see below).
+Massage can also help evacuate waste fluids through a lymphatic-type massage, reducing lymph-related swelling (see below).

-In many cases compensation patterns start to develop and cause secondary issues including reduced range of motion, a-symmetries and joint misalignment.
+In many cases, compensation patterns develop and cause secondary issues, including reduced range of motion, a-symmetries, and joint misalignment.

 Massage Therapy Increases Circulation and Can Aid in the Elimination of Waste Fluids.

 Blood provides oxygen and food to muscle tissue.
-Skillful massage strokes can provide nourishment to tissue by pumping fresh blood and oxygen to it while also flushing stagnant fluid out to be reabsorbed back into the circulatory system.
-This can also be hydrating for the tissue.
+Skillful massage strokes can nourish tissue by pumping fresh blood and oxygen to it while also flushing waste products out, which can be both nourishing and hydrating to the tissue.

-When edema is present Lymphatic Massage can be necessary and even life saving by helping to manually evacuate accumulated fluid in a system that is not operating optimally.
+When edema or swelling is present, Lymphatic Massage can be necessary and even lifesaving by helping to manually evacuate accumulated fluid in a system that is not operating optimally.

-Non-lymph related “Swelling” can also be a result of blood engorging an affected area from muscle overuse or strain or trauma.
+Non-lymph-related “Swelling” can also result from blood engorging an affected area from muscle overuse, strain, or trauma.
 A slightly different approach may be taken in these cases.

-To learn more about lymphatic massage read my Blog on Lymphatic Massage.
+To learn more about Lymphatic Massage, read my Article on Lymphatic Massage.